verdeverrit/matrix-dlive-bridgebot/README.md

-This is a bridgebot based bridge for matrix-dlive written in python.
+This app is a simple python bridgebot based chat bridge to allow for interaction between a matrix server room and a dlive channel.

-Requires a matrix account and a dlive account.
+It requires a dedicated bot account on each end with access to the respective APIs.

 Usage:
 instructions to come